NadineSiccion/NadineSiccion/README.md

 ## 🙋‍♂️ About me

 An aspiring Data Engineer/BI Specialist from the Philippines!
-I like analyzing data and building automations.
-I am studying how to build data-intesive automations at the side.
-Feel free to reach me.
+I'm interested in building automations and backend development.
+This profile is meant for my personal projects, mostly for fun and educational purposes.
+Feel free to reach me through the links below!

 ### 🌱 What I'm learning:
 ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)